William Tyndale: Betrayal and death

-Eventually, Tyndale was betrayed by Henry Phillips to authorities representing the Holy Roman Empire.
-He was seized in Antwerp in 1535, and held in the castle of Vilvoorde (Filford) near Brussels.
-Some suspect that Phillips was hired by Bishop Stokesley to gain Tyndale's confidence and then betray him.
+Eventually, Tyndale was betrayed by Henry Phillips to ducal authorities representing the Holy Roman Empire.
+He was seized at the English House in Antwerp in 1535, situated in the same block of houses as the world's 1st Stock Exchange and held in the castle of Vilvoorde (Filford) near Brussels.

+Following the insurrections of the Albigensians, the Lollards, the Hussites, the German Peasants' War, the Münster Anabaptist rebellion, etc., heresy was connected by states with sedition and possible regicide; it carried, at worst, the death penalty of burning at the stake.
+The Church could usually protect someone accused of heresy from being charged by the state, if that person satisfied the appointed theologian inquisitor, in a formal process, that they did not (now) hold heretical views.

+In Tyndale's case, he was held in prison for a year and a half: his Roman Catholic inquisitor, Jacobus Latomus, gave him the opportunity to write a book stating his views; Latomus wrote a book in response to convince him of his errors; Tyndale wrote two in reply; Latomus wrote two further books in response to Tyndale.
+Latomus' three books were subsequently published as one volume: in these it can be seen that the discussion on heresy revolves around the contents of three other books Tyndale had written on topics like justification by faith, free will, the denial of the soul, and so on.
+See Latomus' report of Tyndale's beliefs below.
+Latomus makes no mention of unauthorized Bible translation; indeed, it seems that in prison, Tyndale was allowed to continue making translations from the Hebrew.
+Thomas Cromwell was involved in some intercession or plans such as extradition.

+When Tyndale could not be convinced to abjure, he was handed over to the Brabantine secular arm and tried on charges of Lutheran heresy in 1536.
+The charges did not mention Bible translation, which was not illegal in the Netherlands.

-He was tried on a charge of heresy in 1536 and was found guilty and condemned to be burned to death, despite Thomas Cromwell's intercession on his behalf.
+He was found guilty by his own admission and condemned to be executed.
 Tyndale "was strangled to death while tied at the stake, and then his dead body was burned".
-His final words, spoken "at the stake with a fervent zeal, and a loud voice", were reported as "Lord!
+His final words, spoken "at the stake with a fervent zeal, and a loud voice", were reported later as "Lord!
 Open the King of England's eyes."
-The traditional date of commemoration is 6 October, but records of Tyndale's imprisonment suggest that the actual date of his execution might have been some weeks earlier.
+The traditional date of commemoration is 6 October, but records of Tyndale's imprisonment suggest that the actual date of his execution was some weeks earlier.
 Foxe gives 6 October as the date of commemoration (left-hand date column), but gives no date of death (right-hand date column).
 Biographer David Daniell states his date of death only as "one of the first days of October 1536".

+Sequelae

-Within four years, four English translations of the Bible were published in England at the king's behest, including Henry's official Great Bible.
-All were based on Tyndale's work.
+Within four years of Tyndale's death, a sequence of four English translations of the Bible were published in England at the king's behest, revising Tyndale's versions of the New Testament and Pentateuch with various objectionable features removed: Miles Coverdale's, Thomas Matthew's, Richard Taverner's, and the Great Bible.